-In the beginning, all of Defi consisted of manual transaction execution, because on-chain smart contracts could not (and still cannot) execute transactions themselves.
-In 2020, Andre Cronje from Yearn Finance (YFI) first introduced Keep3rV1, a decentralized marketplace where projects could post new jobs and others could search for Keeper jobs to try and decentralize automation.
-In partnership with Yearn, PowerPool pioneered the introduction of automated optimization of extrinsic yield on DeFi stablecoin vaults with Yearn Lazy Ape ($YLA).
-Soon after, in 2020, PowerPool launched PowerAgent v.
-1 to serve as the primary decentralized automation tool powering existing and future PowerPool asset management products.
-Now, in 2023, PowerPool is launching an entirely redesigned PowerAgent v.
-2 to provide more decentralized, trustworthy, and reliable autonomous automation enabling all client protocols to reduce reliance on internal, bespoke ‘bot’ based automation that raises issues of reliability and trust.
+In the beginning, all of Defi consisted of manual transaction execution, because on-chain smart contracts could not (and still cannot) execute transactions themselves, neither on time nor on cue.
+In 2020, Andre Cronje of Yearn Finance introduced Keep3rV1, a decentralized automation marketplace where projects could post jobs and Keepers could search for jobs to try and decentralize automation.
+In partnership with Yearn and Balancer, PowerPool pioneered the introduction of automated flexible-weight, adaptive multi-token baskets (like $ASSY), and automated extrinsic yield optimisation on DeFi stablecoin vaults like Yearn Lazy Ape ($YLA).
+Soon thereafter, in 2020, PowerPool launched the PowerAgent v.1 automation network to serve as the primary decentralized automation network powering existing and future PowerPool asset management products.

-The majority of current DeFi products require some form of automation to perform routine on-chain tasks.
-With the advent of PowerAgent v2, these tasks, or as we call them - Jobs, can now be generalized to perform a wide range of functions, from improving the efficiency, trust, and reliability of existing protocols to permitting the development and operation of entirely new, innovative products.
+DeFi products increasingly require some form of automation to perform routine on-chain tasks.
+With the advent of PowerAgent v2, these tasks, or as we call them, Jobs, can now be configured, even templated, to perform a wide range of functions, either chronologically on time, repeating periodically, or else event-driven, based on automated evaluation of a specified set of trigger conditions involving on-chain, off chain (via oracles) or a mix of data sources.
+PowerAgent Automation Network is an innovative new compliment to the capabilities of EVM chains/layers, freeing users from the necessity of manual interventions, and improving the efficiency, trust, and reliability of existing protocols, permitting the development and operation of entirely new, innovative products and services.

-Most protocols are still automating their jobs by running centralized ‘keeper bots’ on private servers and fragile RPC connections, posing reliability and trust issues.
-Widely-used ‘homegrown’ or ‘roll your own’ centralized and fragile automation provides basic functionality, but introduces trust and single points of failure into most solutions.
+Currently, some protocols are still automating their jobs by running centralized ‘keeper bots’ on private servers with fragile RPC connections, posing reliability and trust issues.
+Widely-used ‘homegrown’ or ‘roll your own’ centralized and fragile automation can provide basic functionality, but introduces trust assumptions and single points of failure into most solutions.
 If the single centralized private ‘keeper bot’ goes offline for some reason, then the entire protocol loses its ability to function.
-Home-rolled, centralised ‘keeper bots’ are also a regulatory attack surface for otherwise decentralised protocols.
+If the project controls its own keeper-bot, then the script can be changed and executed at any time, introducing major trust assumptions in otherwise trustless products and services.
+Home-rolled, centralised ‘keeper bots’ are also an increased regulatory attack surface for otherwise decentralised protocols.

-PowerPool believes that in order to build robust and fail-safe autonomous protocols, developers must employ trustworthy and reliable automation mechanisms with a high degree of redundancy and decentralization.
+PowerPool believes that in order to build robust, fail-safe decentralised and trustless autonomous protocols, developers must employ trustworthy and reliable automation mechanisms with a high degree of redundancy and decentralization, like PowerAgent v.2

-PowerAgent v.
-2 has been developed to fill the gap in trustworthy, reliable, and highly decentralized automation in the web3 space to provide all DeFi protocols, dApps, and individuals with this crucial, autonomous infrastructure layer.
-PowerAgent v2 is an open-source, decentralized, highly customizable automation network that offers guaranteed and secure conditional execution of smart contracts.
+PowerAgent v.2 has been developed to be an Auxiliary Service Network (ASN) to fill the underlying functionality gap in EVM chains/layers by enabling trustworthy, reliable, and highly decentralized automation in the web3 space to DeFi protocols, DApps, and, via DAppStore Templated services, to individuals.
+By supplying this crucial, autonomous infrastructure layer to most EVM L1 Ledgers and L2 scaling layers, PowerAgent v.2 offers open-sourced, credibly-neutral, guaranteed and secure time-based and conditional execution of smart contracts.
 It was designed as the “zero layer” for automation on which web3 products can be built.
-Client protocols can customize PowerAgent exactly to their needs, adding additional layers of Keeper selection algorithms and crypto-economic incentives for Keepers.
+Client protocols can customize PowerAgent exactly to their needs, configuring Keeper selection algorithms and managing the crypto-economic incentives for Keepers executing the jobs for Job Owners.
+Developers can use it to power their own services, auto-collecting micro-royalties and contributing to common goods on each execution.

 The PowerAgent Automation Network is open for use by any client protocol seeking to incorporate open-source, decentralized, reliable, permissionless, generalized, autonomous, configurable, cost-effective, secure, and trustworthy automation into on-chain products and services.
 PowerAgent v.
 2 has been designed to offer the full range of features required to enable broad adoption: